adambard/learnxinyminutes-docs/elm.html.markdown

 1 < 10 -- True

 -- Strings and characters
-"This is a string."
+"This is a string because it uses double quotes."
-'a' -- character
+'a' -- characters in single quotes
-'You cant use single quotes for strings.' -- error!

--- Strings can be appended
+-- Strings can be appended.
 "Hello " ++ "world!" -- "Hello world!"

 {-- Lists, Tuples, and Records --}